Recovering optimal precision in quantum sensing with time domain imperfections

-\textit{Experimental implementation---}To demonstrate the advantage of our CE strategy in practice, we conduct experiments with NMR systems.
+\textit{Experimental implementation.}--- To demonstrate the advantage of our CE strategy in practice, we conduct experiments with NMR systems.
 An important feature of NMR systems is that observations are made on large ensembles rather than individual quantum states.
 For quantum sensing, the same strategy will be performed simultaneously on a large number (close to the Avogadro constant) of identical systems.
 This is effectively to consider the performance of the strategies in the large repetition limit, i.e., $\nu\to\infty$, where the systematic error becomes the only prominent term.
 We remark that this scenario is complementary to that of the previous numerical simulation, which focuses on the finite $\nu$ case where both the systematic error and the statistical error have nontrivial impact on the performance.

 We conduct our experiments using a Bruker 600 MHz spectrometer at room temperature.
-The sample comprises $^{13}$C-labeled trans-crotonic acid dissolved in acetone-d$_6$.
+The sample comprises $^{13}$C-labeled trans-crotonic acid dissolved in acetone-d$_6$, consisting of three $^{1}$H and four $^{13}$C nuclear spins, which collectively form a 7-qubit quantum processor.
 More details about this experimental platform are available in Ref.~\cite{longEntanglementEnhancedQuantumMetrologyColoredNoiseQuantum2022}.

 In our experiment, we utilize the spins of three $^{13}$C nuclei --- C$_1$, C$_2$, and C$_3$ --- to simulate the ancilla, the system, and the environment, respectively.
 We configure the experimental parameters as $\omega=0.01~\text{kHz}$, $g=10~\text{kHz}$, and $T=80\pi~\text{ms}$.
-To explore different scenarios, we investigate two distinct interaction Hamiltonians: SWAP and CNOT \cite{explain-interaction-channel}, along with two different types of TDI.
-The detailed CE strategies can be found in Ref.~\cite{SM}.
+To explore different scenarios, we investigate two distinct interaction Hamiltonians: SWAP and CNOT \cite{explain-interaction-channel}, along with two different types of clock uncertainty.
+The CE strategy in the SWAP interaction case aligns with the illustration presented in \Cref{fig2}~(b), while the one in the CNOT interaction case can be found in Ref.~\cite{SM}.
 We first consider the uncertainty distribution to be fixed to the uniform distribution in the interval $[-\epsilon,\epsilon]$.
 The error is measured by the relative bias $\left|{b(f,s)}/{\omega}\right|$, where $f$ is set to the uniform distribution.
-We further consider the worst-case over all bounded TDI distributions, and the relative bias becomes
+We further consider the worst-case over all bounded clock uncertainty distributions, and the relative bias becomes